projectfluent/fluent.js/docs/syntax.rst

 You use entities to identify, store, and recall information to be used in the software's UI.

-In its simplest form, an entity stores a value; here it's a string, *Hello, World!*.
+In its simplest form, an entity has just a single string value; here *Hello, World!*.
 Most of the entities you will work with in FTL will look similar to this.
 Some will be more complex, have more than one value variant, or use expressions to select the right variant depending on the circumstances.

-How does the information stored in an entity end up on the user's screen and in the UI?
-FTL operates in self-contained instances called "contexts".
-Each context stores information about languages available to it, downloaded resource files and all entities in these resource files.
-Software developers can create contexts and query them for values of specific entities.

 Working With Text: Multiline, Quote Delimited Strings